AidanThadAnd/ScrabbleSolver-C/README.md

 1. Black-Box test (solverTester)

-- Tests the code hollistically as it requires all code ranging from IO, Trie navigation, dictionary loading, board loading and finally solving for all the moves
+- Tests the code holistically as it requires all code ranging from IO, Trie navigation, dictionary loading, board loading and solving for moves.

-2. White-box Tests (boardTester, dictionaryTester, trieNodeTester)

-- Tests individual functions indepdenet of all other non-essential code

-### Running of Black-Box test

-- Build the file "solverAlgTest"
-- Run "solverAlgTest"
 - This program will utilize various input rack's and their known corresponding combinations
   - It will compare the algoirthms combinations to the known combinations, outputting sucess/failure to the output
 - The program will then utilize a Board, Dictionary, and Input to create all the possible moves and compare it to a known file with all the possible moves

+2. White-box Tests (boardTester, dictionaryTester, trieNodeTester)

+- Tests individual functions independent of all other non-essential code